INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 	</tr>
 	<tr>
 		<td>pid         </td>
 		<td>persistent identifier for the document.
 This refers to a metadata field that must be configured per corpus (in the index metadata JSON file; see documentation about indexing with BlackLab).
 Any field that uniquely identifies the document and won’t change in the future will do.
-You can retrieve documents with this pid, and result sets will use it to refer to the corresponding documents.><br/><br/><b>NOTE:</b> BlackLab Server will use the Lucene document id instead of a true persistent identifier if your corpus has no persistent identifier configured, but this is not recommended: Lucene document ids can change if you re-index or compact the index, so bookmarked URLs may not always return to the same information.</td>
+You can retrieve documents with this pid, and result sets will use it to refer to the corresponding documents.><br/><br/><b>NOTE:</b> BlackLab Server will use the Lucene document id instead of a true persistent identifier if your corpus has no persistent identifier configured (using "pidField" in the index template file - see [Indexing with BlackLab](indexing-with-blacklab.html)), but this is not recommended: Lucene document ids can change if you re-index or compact the index, so bookmarked URLs may not always return to the same information.</td>
 	</tr>
 	<tr>
 		<td>parameters  </td>